India–Netherlands relations

+Dutch Prime Minister Rob Jetten with Prime Minister of India Narendra Modi in Netherlands, May 2026.

 India–Netherlands relations are the bilateral relations between India and the Netherlands.
 India maintains an embassy in The Hague, Netherlands and the Netherlands maintains an embassy in New Delhi and a consulate general in Mumbai.
 Both countries established diplomatic relations in 1947 the same year India became independent.